 Family, pet and kid friendly, rural off-grid tent camping near Joshua Tree National Park and Joshua Tree Lake.
-12’x12’ wood-plank tent platform with windbreak.
+10"x12’ wood-plank tent platform with windbreak.
 Parking for 1 car next to the platform, and you have a private firepit.
 Toilet and porta potty, solar shower, water tower with potable water if you forget to bring your own.
 Great cell service; no wi-fi.
-Community are
+Community Are

 Family, pet and kid friendly, rural off-grid tent camping near Joshua Tree National Park and Joshua Tree Lake.
-12’x12’ wood-plank tent platform with windbreak.
+10"x12’ wood-plank tent platform with windbreak.
 Parking for 1 car next to the platform, and you have a private firepit.
 Toilet and porta potty, solar shower, water tower with potable water if you forget to bring your own.
 Great cell service; no wi-fi.
-Community area has tables, chairs, 2 bbq grills with coals replenished regularly.
+Community Area has tables, chairs, 2 bbq grills with coals replenished regularly.
 Space, beauty, views, privacy and stargazing a billion stars in the rural desert, at the base of Copper Mountain.
 Hike up the mountain to enjoy stunning panoramic views , and there is a big firepit up top with big rocks to sit on.
-Honor the Spirits, Nature, Mountains and Desert .
+The desert mice come out at night.
+You may also see other locals: chuckwallas, desert hares, coyotes, bats Honor the Spirits, Nature, Mountains and Desert .
 Honor others with quiet after 10pm.

 - Check in: After 1PM

 - Minimum nights: 1 night

 You know what would make this trip even better?